Ryandry1st/Estimation-Theory/README.md

 Questions are provided for each problem set and then the associated code is included in MATLAB or (rarely) Python.

-All code is my own with questions or data provided by Dr. Todd Humphreys.
+Some boilerplate code is provided by Dr. Todd Humphreys, as well as most data included.

 ## Problem Set Descriptions ##
 PS4 : non-linear estimators